concrete5cojp/concrete5-install-shell-scripts/readme.md

-# concrete5 easy install shell script
+# concrete5 Easy Install Shell Script for Cloud9

 This is the easy to use install script.
 I've first made one for Cloud9.